 PROPOSAL NO. 1 – ELECTION OF DIRECTORS

-Charles E. Bradley, Jr., 62, has been the President and a director of the Company since its formation in March 1991, and was elected Chairman of the Board in July 2001.
-Mr. Bradley has been the Company’s Chief Executive Officer since January 1992.
+Charles E. Bradley, Jr., 63, has been the Company’s Chief Executive Officer since January 1992, a director since the Company’s formation in March 1991, and was elected Chairman of the Board in July 2001.
+Prior to that he was President of the Company from March 1991 to December 2022.
 From April 1989 to November 1990, he served as Chief Operating Officer of Barnard and Company, a private investment firm.
 From September 1987 to March 1989, Mr. Bradley, Jr. was an associate of The Harding Group, a private investment banking firm.
 Having been with the Company since its inception, Mr. Bradley brings comprehensive knowledge of the Company’s business, structure, history and culture to the Board and the Chairman position.

-Stephen H. Deckoff, 56, is nominated to become a director of the Company at the Annual Meeting.
+Stephen H. Deckoff, 57, has been a director of the Company since August 2022.
 Mr. Deckoff has been the Managing Principal of Black Diamond Capital Management, L.L.C. (“Black Diamond”), a privately held alternative asset management firm, since its founding in 1995.
 In that capacity, he is responsible for all portfolio management and business operations.
 Prior to 1995, Mr. Deckoff was a Senior Vice President of Kidder, Peabody & Co.
 Inc. (“Kidder”) and head of its Structured Finance Group.
 Prior to joining Kidder, Mr. Deckoff was a Managing Director in the Structured Finance Group at Bear Stearns & Co. (“Bear Stearns”), Inc. Before joining Bear Stearns, Mr. Deckoff worked in the Structured Finance Department of Chemical Securities, Inc. and the Fixed Income Research Department at Drexel Burnham Lambert.
-Mr. Deckoff will bring to the Board his extensive financial experience and expertise.
+In June 2023, Mr. Deckoff joined the Board of KVH Industries, Inc., a publicly traded company providing connectivity solutions to primarily maritime customers globally.
+Mr. Deckoff brings to the Board his extensive financial experience and expertise.

-William W. Grounds, 66, has been a director of the Company since December 2021.
+William W. Grounds, 67, has been a director of the Company since December 2021.
 From 2008 to 2021, he was the President and COO of Infinity World Development Corp., which is a subsidiary of a sovereign wealth fund in the United Arab Emirates.
 The principal business of Infinity World Development Corp was a $5 billion investment in the CityCenter mixed use integrated resort property located in Las Vegas, Nevada.
 Mr. Grounds served on the board of MGM Resorts International, a hospitality and entertainment company, from 2013 to 2021 and of Remark Holdings Inc., a technology company, from 2013 to 2019.
+Mr. Grounds joined the Board of PointsBet Holdings Limited, an Australian based sports wagering operator and iGaming provider, in December 2022.
 During his career he has held senior executive positions in major real estate private equity investment, development and construction entities.
-He brings to the Board experience as a director of publicly-traded companies, and skills in investment and general management.
+Mr. Grounds brings to the Board experience as a director of publicly-traded companies, and skills in investment and general management.

-Gregory S. Washer, 61, has been a director of the Company since June 2007.
-He was the president and owner of Clean Fun Promotional Marketing, a promotional marketing company, from its founding in 1986 through its sale in September 2014.
-He continued to act as president of Clean Fun through August 2017, and is now retired.
+Gregory S. Washer, 62, has been a director of the Company since June 2007.
+He was the President and owner of Clean Fun Promotional Marketing, a promotional marketing company, from its founding in 1986 through its sale in September 2014.
+He continued to act as a consultant to Clean Fun through August 2017, and is now retired.
 With his experience in promotions and marketing, Mr. Washer contributes to the Board significant organizational and operational management skills, combined with a wealth of experience in promotion and marketing of services.

 Daniel S. Wood, 63, has been a director of the Company since July 2001.
-Mr. Wood was president of Carclo Technical Plastics (“Carclo”), a manufacturer of custom injection moldings, from September 2000 until his retirement in April 2007.
-Previously, from 1988 to September 2000, he was the chief operating officer and co-owner of Carrera Corporation, the predecessor to the business of Carclo.
-As president of Carclo, Mr. Wood was responsible for the overall operation of that company and for the quality and integrity of its financial statements.
+Mr. Wood was President of Carclo Technical Plastics, a manufacturer of custom injection moldings, from September 2000 until his retirement in April 2007.
+Previously, from 1988 to September 2000, he was the Chief Operating Officer and co-owner of Carrera Corporation, the predecessor to the business of Carclo.
+As President of Carclo, Mr. Wood was responsible for the overall operation of that company and for the quality and integrity of its financial statements.
 He brings to the Board the knowledge and perspective useful in evaluating the Company’s financial statements, and broad organizational and management skills.